Wednesday, July 29, 2009

 As a postscript to the “Eurama” story, the Blue Mountains City Library was given permission by Mr. Watkins, the then owner, to stage an open air children’s adventure theatre performance among the ruins during the Bicentennial celebrations in 1988.
 With the ruins as a backdrop the property proved a most effective site for this project.

-“Weemala” is now situated close to the rail line behind the high stone wall.
+The site of "Numantia" later "Weemala", is now situated close to the rail line behind a high stone wall.
 The cottage originally on this site was erected about 1877 for Sir James Martin K.C.M.G.
-It was to be his country residence and was named Numantia, the name being a region in Spain.
+It was to be his country residence which he named "Numantia", the name being a region in Spain.
 It has been said that Sir James thought the countryside here similar to that of its Iberian namesake.

 It was a wooden house set behind a high stone wall on land Sir James had acquired from Sir Henry Parkes, and it was his intention to build a huge mansion after he had built this small wooden cottage.
 The grand mansion never eventuated - the foundations only were laid.
-They later c.1914-18 became the foundations for “Banool”, now “The Bungalow” on the corner of Martin Place at Linden.
+They were later removed c.1914-18 and reused in the foundations for “Banool”, now “The Bungalow” on the corner of Martin Place at Linden.

 In 1876 a railway platform was erected to service the well-to-do residents of the area.
 It became the Numantia Platform, but ceased operation in 1892 with the platform being removed in 1897.

 In 1898 Adolphus Rogalsky purchased Numantia and it was he who changed the name to Weemala.
 This coincided with the name change for the other Weemala to Eurama.

 The high stone wall of “Numantia”, later “Weemala”, still stands.
 The cottage was destroyed by bushfire in December 1977.
 Since then a new three bedroom brick veneer cottage has been erected behind the stone wall.

 Photos from the Blue Mountains City Library collection, from the McLaurin family album.